-Majete is an incredible conservation success story – just ten years ago it was nearly devoid of wildlife, but now it is Malawi’s only Big Five park with thriving animal populations and plentiful birdlife.
+Majete is an incredible conservation success story – less than 20 years ago it was nearly devoid of wildlife, but now it is one of Malawi’s premier Big Five parks with thriving animal populations and plentiful birdlife.

 It is truly off-the-beaten-track; a completely unspoilt wilderness destination offering a sense of total serenity, far away from the tourist crowds.

 Experience the “warm heart of Africa” by meeting and interacting with the local communities, learning more about their traditional lifestyle from sampling traditional foods to enjoying local dancing.

 Guests have the opportunity to go on guided walks and explore the reserve’s spectacular and diverse landscape on foot, encountering wildlife along the way.

 Situated only an hour and a half’s drive from Blantyre, this is the perfect reserve for day visitors.
 Day visitors can enjoy the newly refurbished Mwembezi Restaurant and cool off between wildlife encounters in the Heritage Swimming pool.

 Although Majete is open all year-round, the weather conditions vary considerably depending on season.
 The wet season occurs from November to March and is when Malawi receives most of its seasonal rains.
 It is hot and humid with thick lush vegetation.
 In contrast, the dry season runs from April to October when the bush gets increasingly less green and temperatures are mild to very hot come October.
 Rain is unlikely from June – October.
 Temperatures range from 11 to 40 degrees Celsius, with July being the coolest, and October/November being the hottest.